fujitake/vantiq-related/vantiq-apps-development/1-day-workshop/docs/eng/2-Lab01_Preparation.md

     <img src="../../imgs/Lab01/image02.png" width=60%>

-5. "Server URI:" is set to a temporary value in advance, so reconfigure it to the URI of the MQTT Broker server which you prepared by yourself.
+5. "Server URI:" has preset  temporary value, so you need to reconfigure it to that of the MQTT Broker server which you prepared by yourself.
 Click the _OK_ button.

     <img src="../../imgs/Lab01/image03.png" width=60%>